 Mark Landson is a violinist, violist, composer, the founder and Director of Open Classical, and the founder and violist of contemporary music group Neo Camerata.
 He has been featured by the Dallas Observer in their “Top 100 Creatives in Dallas” series, by DFW arts website TheaterJones in their “Forward Thinkers” series, and through numerous other broadcast interviews and press articles as a prolific contributor to the creative culture of North Texas.

 Mr. Landson has performed throughout the United States and Europe as a member of various orchestras and chamber ensembles including the Rochester Philharmonic, the New American Chamber Orchestra, and La Orquesta de Granada (the Orchestra of Granada, Spain).

-Mr. Landson grew up in Pittsburgh, Pennsylvania and graduated from the Eastman School of Music, he studied with noted professors Bruce Plumb, George Taylor, and James Dunham.
+Mr. Landson grew up in Pittsburgh, Pennsylvania and graduated from the Eastman School of Music, where he studied with noted professors Bruce Plumb, George Taylor, and James Dunham.
 While in college, he also wrote songs, organized and sang in rock bands, performed in musical theater productions, and wrote and acted in a comedy variety show.

 After Eastman, he moved to Spain to become a member of La Orquesta de Granada, and toured throughout Europe and Morocco in both orchestral and chamber music groups.
 At this time he was also a member of the Boccherini String Quartet, playing 15-20 concerts per year in Spain and Morroco.
 During this time, he began to develop his unique style of classical composition by melding classical motivic development with rock and pop sensibilities of harmony and pacing.
 His first compositions in this style were featured on Spanish radio and he was also hired to create orchestral arrangements for the Orchestra of Granada.